Research Supervision

 Relational and reciprocal: We co-create a learning plan, check-in rhythm, and care practices that support sustainable scholarship and community accountability.

-Multiple ways of knowing: Your project may integrate land-based, embodied, linguistic, and arts-based methods alongside other planning and community building approaches.
+Multiple ways of knowing: Your project may integrate land-based, embodied, linguistic, and arts-based methods alongside other planning and community-building approaches.

 Beyond the degree: I mentor with a long view—toward community impact, professional pathways, and your wellness.